GreedYLearner1146/WATT-EffNet-for-aerial-disaster-scene-classification/README.md

 See WATT-EffNet Structure FINAL.png for an illustration of our algorithmic architecture design.

-**The training weights of the optimal configuration are contained in the weights file**
+**The training weights of the optimal configuration are contained in the weights file.**

 **The necessary updates for this repository has been done, but may still be updated in the future.**